syncfusion-content/fileformat-docs/FileFormat/DocIO/Accepting or Rejecting Track Changes.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 Dim section As IWSection = document.AddSection()

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Append text to the paragraph
+'Appends text to the paragraph

 Dim text As IWTextRange = paragraph.AppendText("This sample illustrates how to track the changes made to the word document. ")

-'Set font name and size for text
+'Sets font name and size for text

 text.CharacterFormat.FontName = "Times New Roman"